 It was the soundtrack to many an English lesson.

 But it’s hard to go wrong selling cheap beer and empty carbs to the young and broke.

-Let that be a reminder: every crisis brings with it an opportunity.
+Let that be a reminder that every crisis brings with it an opportunity, for someone.

-Soon after, I started seeing other bars with similar concepts.
+Soon after the expansion of 100 Montaditos, low cost bars were everywhere.
 Everything was now “low cost”, because it had to be.

 Shockingly high rates of unemployment